yashu1wwww/Instagram-Auto-Story-View-Like/README.md

 # Instagram-Auto-Story-View-Like
 Instagram Auto Story View &amp; Like using selenium with python

-nsta auto post & comment to the posts using selenium with python
+insta auto post & comment to the posts using selenium with python

 👉Instagram Auto Insta Auto Story View + Like

-change 16 line & 17 with username & password and 21 line with your targeted instagram url....
+change 16 line & 17 with username & password

 Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter story.py or double click on story.py or you can rename the file and run